selaazdoudi/Private-vs-Public-Job-Search-Counseling/README.md

 ## Research Question

 Our project asks:
+- Methodologically, can we recover RCT causal effects using a DML approach?
 - Does intensive job-search counseling increase exit to employment?
 - How do the **public (CVE)** and **private (OPP)** programs compare?
-- Can we recover causal effects when **take-up is not randomized**?
 - Do treatment effects vary across individuals, and is there evidence consistent with **parking** in the private program?

 The outcomes of interest are employment at **3, 6, 9, and 12 months**.